The Construction of Space Shuttle Launch Complex 39-B

 And in addition to the Crossover Deck "Stacked Dinner Plates," we're also being given access, right alongside our Catwalk, to a stack of 3 Cable Trays running parallel with it along its southern margin, and the drawings I have in my possession seem to do well enough with the bottom TWO of them, but the top one has so far eluded me.
 And since I'm the Village Idiot, I'm just gonna go with the bottom one, only, in the hopes of keeping it simple enough for even the Village Idiot to be able to follow and understand, as he holds you by the hand and walks you through The Dark Forest to the unsettling sound of wolves faintly howling somewhere off in the far distance.

-79K14110 sheet E-12 takes us to the scene of the crime up at the 200'-0" elevation of the FSS (yeah, I know, the Catwalk is at 187'-0" but this is the drawing that shows us the relevent Cable Trays), and since I'm such a helpful young man, I've pasted in the Catwalk itself, from 79K14110 sheet S-4, which you've already seen, and this electrical drawing is pretty poor quality to begin with, and pretty thin on the ground with otherwise useful information, so that's why I went ahead and slapped that thing in there, ok?
+79K14110 sheet E-12 takes us to the scene of the crime up at the 200'-0" elevation of the FSS (yeah, I know, the Catwalk is at 187'-0" but this is the drawing that shows us the relevant Cable Trays), and since I'm such a helpful young man, I've pasted in the Catwalk itself, from 79K14110 sheet S-4, which you've already seen, and this electrical drawing is pretty poor quality to begin with, and pretty thin on the ground with otherwise useful information, so that's why I went ahead and slapped that thing in there, ok?

 And E-12 might be a bad drawing, but it's good enough to tell us that a trio of somethings called "F-1, F-2", and "EF-1" live in the "Lower Power Tray" and that's all we're gonna need, to let us dig down a little farther into The Strange and Wonderful World of Electricity, and maybe learn a little something about our weirdie Catwalk to Nowhere at Elevation 187'-0", along the way.